Status: Under Construction | Last Updated: 4/6/2026

 Accessible Parking

 Rotary Square: Rotary Square is located downtown Traverse City, so while there is dedicated accessible parking in the area, most of it is farther from the park and would require crossing sidewalks, roads, and the marching route.
 Your best bet is to use the metered parking along the South side of Rotary Square.
-This usually fills up quickly, so if you’re considering this option we encourage you to show up by 12:30pm.
+This usually fills up quickly, so if you’re considering this option we encourage you to show up early.

 Transportation Options